puppetlabs/puppet-docs/source/pe/3.0/cloudprovisioner_aws.markdown

 Getting more help
 -----

-The `puppet node_aws` command has extensive in-line help documentation and a man page.
+The `puppet node_aws` command has extensive in-line help documentation, as well as a man page.

 To see the available actions and command line options, run: